Pass on the Pouch: Why Picky Eaters & Sensory Kids May Need Less Food Pouches

 Parenting is hard enough...this isn’t about guilt.
 It’s about small shifts that lead to big developmental wins.

-Some days will be pouch days--and that’s okay.
+Some days will be food pouch days—and that's okay.
+Food pouches aren't inherently bad, but you may want to consider if they should be your toddler's primary food source.
 But other days can be spoon days, finger-food days, or “let’s make a mess together” days.
 Over time, those moments shape a child who is ready to eat a wide variety of foods in any setting.

 We believe in your child’s capacity to grow into an adventurous, independent eater—and we’re here to help you make it happen.